granaivo/5GMETA/README.md

 In terms of perspectives, we are working to improve the Platform.
 These modifications will be done:
 - Upgrade and various improvments of the Python projects are needed (APIs)
-- Upgrade of the Angular projects is needed
+- Upgrade of the Angular project is needed
 - Upgrade of the Java project "User Business Information" is needed
 - Update Apache Kafka distribution:
    - Strimzi

 ## Cite this Work <a name="citethiswork"></a>